This week I have mostly been in Melbourne.

 Meanwhile Melbourne’s reputation has come on in leaps and bounds, and it is now the second most visited city in Australia (after Sydney).
 It has been consistently voted one of the world’s most liveable cities and it is easy to see why.
 There is an abundance of green spaces and an excellent public transport system.
 Let’s just not mention the somewhat unpredictable weather.

-By the time I got to Melbourne I was getting very low on money.
 With that in mind, here are the things that I found to do, which all work well for people on a limited budget.

 Go to St Kilda

 My Airbnb was close to St Kilda Junction, just a ten minute walk from the beach and a fifteen minute tram ride to the centre.

 The trouble with staying in St Kilda, somebody said to me, is that the temptation is to spend all your time there and never venture into other parts of the city.
 He had a point, since there are a lot of things to discover there.